awslabs/aws-groundstation-eos-pipeline/README.md

     nano /etc/rc.local
     ```

-4. Locate the last line (It will have a call to 'ipopp-ingest.sh' in it) and add **' && systemctl poweroff -i'** to the end of the line (Without the single quotes)
+4. Locate the last line (It will have a call to 'ipopp-ingest.sh' in it) and add **' && systemctl poweroff -i'** to the end of the line, after the double quotes and without the single quotes.
+The line should look like the one below:

+    ```bash
+    runuser -l ipopp -c "/opt/aws/groundstation/bin/ipopp-ingest.sh AQUA <bucket-name> | tee /opt/aws/groundstation/bin/ipopp-ingest.log 2>&1" && systemctl poweroff -i
+    ```

 5. You can now exit the VNC and SSH session.